 Fitness.
 Self Defence.
 Flexibility.
 Strength.
 All of these can be improved greatly through Taekwondo.
 Take part in this Olympic recognised sport and learn something new.
 Formerly used by the Korean military, Taekwondo is an exciting, physically challenging and rewarding martial art.

-Taekwondo is a Korean martial art, characterised by its emphasis on head-height kicks, jumping and spinning kicks, and fast kicking techniques.
-Beginners start at a white belt (10th Kup) and can progress through their time at university through the belts, to potentially black belt, with the right commitment and discipline.
+Taekwondo is a Korean martial art, characterised by its emphasis on head-height kicks, jumping & spinning kicks, and fast kicking techniques.
+Beginners start at a white belt (10th Kup) and can progress through their time at university through the Kup grades and black belts, with the right commitment and discipline.

-However if you do not wish to compete or grade, Taekwondo is a great sport to improve fitness and can be done on a less competitive scale.
+Even if you don't want to compete or grade, Taekwondo is a great sport to improve fitness & flexibilty and can be done purely for fun!

 British Universities and Colleges Sport